In This Article

 Paying your bills on time is a priority for protecting your credit score and staying in good standing with your lenders and creditors.
 But if your unemployment runs out, that can put a pinch on your ability to pay.

 The good news is, your billers and creditors may have programs that can take some of the pressure off.
 If you have credit card debt, for example, your card issuers may offer hardship programs to reduce your card’s APR, waive late fees, and temporarily reduce your monthly payments.

 With federal student loans, you can request a deferment or forbearance.
 Either one can let you take a temporary break from making payments on your loans if you’re eligible.
 You can contact your loan servicer to find out which one you’re eligible for and how to apply.
 And remember, payments are automatically suspended for eligible federal student loans through December 31, 2020.

 Private student loan lenders aren’t required to offer these options but it’s still worth getting in touch to find out what hardship options might be available.
 Likewise, it’s worth talking to your landlord or mortgage company if you think you might have a hard time paying your rent or home loan once unemployment ends.
 If you’ve been a timely tenant, your landlord may be willing to work out a payment plan with you.
 And mortgage companies may also offer hardship programs to help manage loan payments until your income gets back to your usual levels.
 As part of the federal CARES Act, for example, homeowners with eligible loans can pause their payments for up to 12 months.

-🎯 The game plan: Consider the options above, and how they can help protect your credit score and finances when unemployment runs out.
+The game plan: Consider the options above, and how they can help protect your credit score and finances when funds on your unemployment debit card runs out.
 The most important thing to remember is that you have to be proactive about pursuing them.
 So don’t be shy about reaching out to your lenders or creditors to see what kind of help you might be able to take advantage of.

 Look for other forms of assistance